 3. Dusty Rhodes Saves Ric Flair from the Russians, Gets Attacked by Flair, Ole, and Arn Anderson

-Flair was coming off a feud with Nikita Koloff, and while people hated Ric Flair, they REALLY hated the Russians, who consisted of Ivan and Nikita Koloff along with American turncoat Krusher Kruschev.
+Flair was coming off a feud with Nikita Koloff.
+While people hated Ric Flair, they REALLY hated the Russians, who consisted of Ivan and Nikita Koloff, along with American turncoat Krusher Kruschev.